Paperback: Mass-market

 The mass-market paperback is a small, usually non-illustrated, inexpensive bookbinding format.
 This includes the A-format books of 110 × 178 mm, in the United Kingdom, and the "pocketbook" format books of a similar size, in the United States.
-Mass-market paperbacks usually are printed on relatively low-quality paper, often acidic.
+Mass-market paperbacks usually are printed on cheap paper.
 They are commonly released after the hardback edition and often sold not only at bookstores, but also where books are not the main business, such as at airports, drugstores, and supermarkets.

 In 1982, romance novels accounted for at least 25% of all paperback sales.
 In 2013, 51% of paperback sales were romance.
 Many titles, especially in genre fiction, have their first editions in paperback and are never published in hardcover; this is particularly true of first novels by new authors.

 The mass-market paperbacks sold in airport newsstands have given rise to the vaguely defined literary genre of the "airport novel", bought by travelers to read while they sit and wait.
 Mass-market paperbacks also have offered collections of comic strips and magazine cartoon series, such as Ernie Bushmiller's Nancy and Chon Day's Brother Sebastian.